PowershellScripts/PowershellScripts.github.io/articles/en/spo/approvefiles.md

 Set-PnPListItem -List "Site Pages" -Identity 1090 -Values @{"_ModerationStatus" = "0"}
 ```

-There are 4 values for the Moderation Status
+There are 4 values for the Moderation Status:

 0 - Approved

 1 - Rejected

-2 -
+2 - Pending

-3 -
+3 - Draft

 <br/>